 Beyond Reasonable Doubt

-In a criminal trial, attorneys for the prosecution–the ones trying to reach a guilty verdict–need to achieve a burden of truth beyond all reasonable doubt.
+In a criminal trial, attorneys for the prosecution–the ones trying to reach a guilty verdict–need to achieve a burden of proof beyond all reasonable doubt.
 This is the highest standard in the legal system because a person will face severe penalties, like life imprisonment.
 In order to affirm a conviction, the prosecution must overwhelmingly convince the court that their side is correct.